If you’re sending parcels containing goods or merchandise to anywhere outside of Jersey, a customs form is required.

 There are two types of form, depending on the value of the items sent.
 Items with a value up to £270 require a CN22 form and items over £270 require a CN23 customs declaration form.

-As of 1 January 2021, it is mandatory for everyone to provide this information to us electronically in the pre-advice they are sending.
-This is a Universal Postal Union (UPU) and EU requirement and one that is increasingly being enforced with tighter controls being applied by countries in 2021.
-For more information, please refer to our Electronic Customs Data section.
+It is mandatory for everyone to provide this information to us electronically in the pre-advice they are sending.
+This is a Universal Postal Union (UPU) and EU requirement, and one that is increasingly being enforced with tighter controls being applied by countries.

 Completing a customs declaration for outbound commercial mail

 The declaration must include a description of the contents and their value.
-It must also show they are commercial items.
+It must also show they are commercial items and you must select 'Sale of Goods' as the item category.

 You should also include: